MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/extensible-authentication-protocol/network-access.md

 - **Tunnel EAP (TEAP)**

   Standards-based tunneled EAP method that establishes a secure TLS tunnel and executes other EAP methods inside that tunnel.
 Supports EAP chaining - authenticating the machine and user within one authentication session.
+Support was added to client in Windows 10, version 2004 (Build 19041)

 ## EAP-TLS, PEAP, and EAP-TTLS